Skip to content

 Make-Ahead: You can serve this pie just an hour after removing it from the oven, or you can make it up to 2 days ahead of time.

 How to Store: Cover and keep in the refrigerator for up to 5 days.
-This will freeze well covered for up to 2 months.
+This will freeze well and be covered for up to 2 months.
 Thaw in the refrigerator for 1 day before serving.

 Chef Billy Parisi